Week 6 The Great Pet Sale!

-You could set up members of your family to be judges (don’t forget to ask them to get dressed up in their smartest outfits) and then take it in turns to perform!
+Ask members of your family to be judges (don’t forget to ask them to get dress up in their smartest outfits) and the take it in turns to perform!
 Who will get the golden buzzer?
 I’d love to see the photos!

 Science, Art, Understanding the world, Expressive Arts and Design.

 In Science this term we are looking at different materials.
 Can you find as many different types of materials as you can to create your own ‘ideal pet’ art?
 How many can you find?
 Will you use them all?